celinec1/MealMe/README.md

 Run the following command in the ..meal_mates/ directory:

-open -na Google\ Chrome --args --user-data-dir=/tmp/temporary-chrome-profile-dir --disable-web-security npm start
+1) open -na Google\ Chrome --args --user-data-dir=/tmp/temporary-chrome-profile-dir --disable-web-security

+2) npm start

-Make sure that the local host is ran in the open-access Chrome browser
+* Make sure that the local host is ran in the open-access Chrome browser

-Have fun dating those restaurants!
-Project Description: